wardvisual/dockerized-db/postgres/README.md

    sudo docker exec -it [container_name] bash
    ```

-3. To login as posgress local account, use the following command:
+3. To login as posgres local account, use the following command:

    ```sh
    psql -h localhost -p 5432 -U postgres